Esri/arcgis-pro-sdk-community-samples/NetworkDiagram/ToggleSwitches/ReadMe.md

  This add-in demonstrates toggling switches in an electric distribution network and the visual network diagram feedback.
  Attributes cannot be manually edited from network diagrams; nor the attributes stored in the diagram feature classes, nor those coming from the join with the associated network source classes.
  However, any editable attributes on the joined network feature class can be edited by code.
 In this add-in sample, you will learn about how to edit the Status attribute available on Switch devices.
- This code sample is tied to the sample utility network dataset referenced in the workflow steps detailed below.
+ This code sample is tied to the sample network dataset referenced in the workflow steps detailed below.
 But, it can be easily adapted for any utility network dataset.

- Community Sample data (see under the "Resources" section for downloading sample data) has a UtilityNetworkSamples.aprx project that contains a utility network that can be used with this sample.
+ Community Sample data (see under the "Resources" section for downloading sample data) has a CommunitySampleData-NetworkDiagrams zip file that contains a project that can be used with this sample.